dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.32 - [image loader](/2020/04/30/canvas-example-image-loader/)

 Here I have a simple image loader example for a canvas project that I worked out for my own reference for when it comes to getting around to skinning some of these with some external images.
+With all of these canvas examples thus far I try to avoid having to use external images actually.
+I often prefer to work out some kind of alliterative to having to deal with this sort of thing.

 ### 3.33 - [input controller](/2020/04/17/canvas-example-input-controller/)